You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Frequently Asked Questions

-1. Can I still get the flu vaccine if I'm taking Cosentyx?
+1. Can I get a flu shot while taking Cosentyx?

-Yes, but it's essential to consult with your healthcare provider to determine the optimal timing for administration.
+Yes, inactive vaccines such as flu shots can be given while taking Cosentyx.
+However, it's essential to consult with a healthcare provider to determine the best timing for vaccination.

-3. Can I get other vaccines while taking Cosentyx?
+2. Can I get a live vaccine while taking Cosentyx?

-Consult with your healthcare provider to determine the optimal timing for vaccine administration based on individual circumstances.
+Consult with your healthcare provider to determine the best timing for vaccination, as it may vary depending on the type of vaccine and the patient's medical history.

-Yes, but it's essential to consult with your healthcare provider to determine the optimal timing for vaccine administration based on individual circumstances.
+Yes, inactive vaccines such as HPV vaccines can be given while taking Cosentyx.
+However, it's essential to consult with a healthcare provider to determine the best timing for vaccination.

 Sources